Kate Faasse: Club career

+The Houston Dash announced on January 14, 2026, that they had signed Faasse to her first professional contract on a three-year deal.
+She made her professional debut in the season opener on March 14, starting in a 1–0 win over the San Diego Wave.
+On May 20, she scored her first professional goal with a low strike from outside the box, and added an assist to fellow rookie Kat Rader, as the Dash drew 2–2 against the same opponents.

 International career

 Faasse was called into training camp with the United States under-14 team in 2018 and virtual training with the under-18 team in 2021.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
+She was called up by Emma Hayes into Futures Camp, training concurrently with the senior national team, in January 2025.